 Make-Ahead & Storage

-However, if you do have some leftover, you can make a scrumptious chocolate dessert!
+However, if you have some leftover hot chocolate, you can make a scrumptious dessert!

 Let the hot chocolate cool to room temperature.
-If a skin formed while it cooled, remove it with a fork, and whisk the remaining cooled hot chocolate well, and pour it into small dessert glasses.
-Refrigerate it and you will have a dessert that is a very soft set pudding that is delicious!
+If a skin formed while it cooled, remove it with a fork, whisk the remaining cooled hot chocolate well, and pour it into small dessert glasses.
+Refrigerate it and you will have a delicious dessert that is a very soft set pudding!

 📖 Recipe